 - I am merely a fan of these giant photos; I am not an expert and have never and will never portray myself as such.

-- I do not buy, sell or trade posters.
+- I am not running a business, I do not buy, sell or trade posters.

 - I can not give you an appraisal on your posters.